junkerm/specmate/documentation/specmate-quick-start.md

 ### Modelling with Cause-Effect-Graphs (CEG)
 After opening the cause-effect editor you can see in the center a grid area, where you can model your CEG.
 Above the modeling area is a toolbox.
+After selecting *Node* from the toolbox, you can click in the grid area to create a new node.
+By default the node's name is *variable* and the condition is set to *is present*.
+You can change the attributes of the selected node on the right side under *Properties*.
+~~Conditions should always be written as positive conditions. ~~ Choose the *Select* tool from the toolbox to move created nodes.
+For connecting the variables (nodes) choose the *Connection* tool and select the node which should represent the cause and afterwards select the node which should represent the effect.
+When a connection is created and selected, you have the possibilty to negate the connection.
+(TODO: explanation negate connection)

+TODO:
+- How to add nodes
+- How to add connections
+- Negate connections
+- AND OR
+-

 ### Modeling with Process Diagrams
 TODO